jjburton/cgmTools/mayaTools/cgm/docs/_build/html/_sources/knowledge.rst.txt

 Python update broke zoo.path and other things
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 2017 brought in a new version of Python which broke how strings were handled.
 Rewrote zoo.path and some other modules as Hamish isn"t developing currently.

 2016
 -------

-Raycasting issues with OpenMata 2.0 vs 1.0
+Raycasting issues with OpenMaya 2.0 vs 1.0
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Calls on OpenMaya 1 and 2 variations after some bugs were discovered with 2016 casting.
 Sepcifically 2.0:

 * when casting at poly edge, fails
 * nurbsSurface UV returns a different rawUV than 1.
 1 Normalizes as expected, 2"s does not.
 * nurbsSurface normal returns junk and broken

 Hotkey system changed
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Any previous hotkey setup tools probably broke.
 We"d been using zoo"s but wrote our own to address.
 You may find it ``cgm.core.classes.HotkeyFactory``.
 The biggest add was the addition of workspace which need to be dealt with.